francesco-losciale/haskell-state-monad/Monad.md

 Notes collected watching [Bartosz Milewski's lecture](https://www.youtube.com/watch?v=gHiyzctYqZ0) about Monad.

+Monads are algebraic structures useful to simulate side-effects (state management is a side effect for example) mantaining the language pure.

 ## Problem

 Compose two pure functions so that, on the result of each of them, an additional action or effect is executed.